karnerjames/CTA-Project/README.md

 Ceteris paribus, the North region had more than 2.7 million users than the South.
 We find both economically and statistically significant coefficients at 95% of confidence.
 Additionally, when we estimate its interaction during a pandemic period, it decreases to -2.2 million users, which is an economical and statistically significant coefficient too.
 This value is excellent proof of what we saw graphically in maps: the Northern side of Chicago was the most impacted by the Covid-19 pandemic.

 In conclusion, the Covid-19 pandemic directly affected the transportation system of Chicago as a whole, but some regions were critically affected compared with others.
-This brief study should be a starting point for future research regarding how the pandemic affected urban policies in big cities.
+This brief study should be a starting point for future research regarding how the pandemic affected urban transportation in big cities.